oduwsdl/Memento-aware-Browser/src/tools/metrics/histograms/README.md

 Histogram descriptions should clearly state when the histogram is emitted (profile open? network request received? etc.).

+### Provide Clear Units or Enum Labels

+For enumerated histograms, including boolean and sparse histograms, provide an `enum=` attribute mapping enum values to semantically contentful labels.
+Define the `<enum>` in enums.xml if none of the existing enums are a good fit.
+Use labels whenever they would be clearer than raw numeric values.

+For non-enumerated histograms, include a `units=` attribute.
+Be specific: e.g. distinguish "MB" vs. "MiB", refine generic labels like "counts" to more precise labels like "pages", etc.

 ### Owners

 Histograms need owners, who are the experts on the metric and the points of